Center for Distance and Innovative Learning

 For More Information

-For more information regarding courses that are available through the Center for Distance and Innovative Learning, contact the Office of Admissions and Advising at (419) 995-8320.
+For more information regarding online courses and programs, contact the Office of Admissions and Advising at (419) 995-8320.